 7. Wrong location

 Accessibility, parking space, visibility, and footfalls are vital for retailers, restaurants, and the like if the customer has to visit to make a purchase.
 Location is everything; ensure thorough research and planning is carried out before deciding upon a location.

 Many companies or business owners want to incorporate a business in Dubai but want to operate it out of their headquarters located in another country.
 This approach does not always work.
 Business in Dubai or Abu Dhabi is all about building trusting relationships with the potential customers, industry peers, stakeholders, and legal authorities.
 It is important to be seen frequently to give the members connected to your company a sense of your commitment.

 This is a major stumbling block in large and small businesses alike.
 Employees can be inefficient, disruptive and can cause other problems.
 A sound awareness of the tools and techniques involved in hiring and managing the right staff is necessary.

-A majority of new businesses in Dubai are started by expatriates.
-And they sometimes do not have long term plans of staying in the country.
-This makes their outlook short-term in nature and they come with pre-conceived notions about market which makes it rigid.
+A majority of business setup in Dubai are started by expatriates.
+And they sometimes do not have long-term plans of staying in the country.
+This makes their outlook short-term in nature and they come with pre-conceived notions about the market which makes it rigid.

 Thus, you have got a clear idea regarding the major loopholes.
 If you possess any of them, it is advisable to rectify them immediately.
 Contact us today for a piece of friendly advice.